The Lifespan of Cleaning Products

 • Dry

-Why do some natural cleaning products expire faster?
+Why do natural cleaning products expire faster?

 Final thoughts